Mortgage industry of the United Kingdom: Together/Plus mortgages

-A development of the theme of 100% mortgages was represented by Together/Plus type mortgages, which stopped after the 2007-2008 financial crash.
+A development of the theme of 100% mortgages was represented by Together/Plus type mortgages, which stopped after the 2008 financial crisis.

 Together/Plus Mortgages represented loans of 100% or more of the property value - typically up to a maximum of 125%.
 Such loans were normally (but not universally) structured as a package of a 95% mortgage and an unsecured loan of up to 30% of the property value.
 This structure was mandated by lenders' capital requirements which required additional capital for loans of 100% or more of the property value.

 The mortgage part was typically on an interest only basis, while the unsecured loan was on a repayment basis.
 This meant that when making monthly payments, only the balance for the unsecured part would reduce.
 This arrangement often resulted in the borrowers becoming "mortgage prisoners" after the lenders stopped operating (for example Northern Rock), property prices were not rising and the customers were (or still are) unable to remortgage (due to the high loan to value) or sell their property.
 If they sold the property, the sale price would not cover the mortgage and the unsecured loan, so they would be left without a home and still carry some debt.